osmandapp/web/main/docs/user/personal/profiles.md

 </Tabs>

 OsmAnd allows you [to back up](../personal/osmand-cloud.md#osmand-start) your application profile settings to OsmAnd Cloud, ensuring that your configurations are securely stored and easily restored across Android, iOS, and Web versions.
 This backup feature protects your settings in case of device failure or app reinstallation.
-You can benefit from this special plan by using [OsmAnd Start](../personal/osmand-cloud.md#osmand-start).
+You can benefit from this special plan using [OsmAnd Start](../personal/osmand-cloud.md#osmand-start).

 You must have an [OsmAnd Cloud](../personal/osmand-cloud.md#login) account to use the *Free Settings Backup*.
 If you have an *OsmAnd Pro* subscription or an active *OsmAnd Cloud* account, the promotion banner will not be displayed.